 Even when the negligence is obvious, nursing home abuse or neglect cases are neither simple nor easy.
 People generally assume that aging residents are expected to suffer a decline in health.
 The victim and their loved ones may be positive that neglect is the cause of the deterioration, but proving it in a court of law can be hard.
 Also, victims often cannot speak on their own behalf, or, in some cases, they have already died from nursing home neglect or abuse.

-One of our award-winning trial attorneys meets with each potential client to evaluate his or her case and explain their legal options.
+One of our award-winning Bradenton personal injury attorneys meets with each potential client to evaluate his or her case and explain their legal options.
 Once someone becomes a client of the firm, our experienced team works with the client to pursue the claim and will work zealously to obtain the best possible outcome.
 We use the latest technology and innovations to handle complex cases efficiently, but what really makes us stand out is our personal client relationships.

 For our nursing home clients, our accessibility, communication, and unwavering commitment to personal service let them know that we are dedicated to taking care of them.

 Bradenton Nursing Home Negligence FAQ

 In just one year, 52 million individuals in the U.S. were over the age of 65.
 From 2020 to 2030, when the last members of the baby boom generation turn 65, that number is expected to grow by almost 18 million.
 According to the Florida Health Care Association, about 20 percent of Florida's population are 65 and older, and by 2030, over one in four will be in this age group.

 Whether due to physical or mental problems, or other age-related disabilities, many of the elderly population will reside in nursing homes.
 As individuals become more dependent, their risk of abuse rises.
 Florida has around 72,740 nursing home residents in 700 nursing homes.
 Approximately 1 in 10 older individuals suffers from abuse or neglect every year.